puddinbustra/swnmodular/README.md

 # Compatability
 Since this is mostly based off of the 5e character sheet, some of those modules should still work with stuff that hasn't been changed.
 Stuff like token modules, map modules, and chat modules should work.
+For example, Crash's autohide rolls will work after a few adjustments.

 # Possible Additions